JMY22/COMP3000/README.md

 # COMP3000
+Project Scope
+This project was originally conceived to encompass a wide range of space mission operations, addressing various aspects of space weather and its impacts.
+However, due to the intricate and multifaceted nature of these operations, it became clear that a more targeted approach was needed.

+Focusing on Solar Wind
+The complexity and breadth of space mission operations pose significant challenges, from data collection and processing to modeling and real-time prediction.
+In order to maintain a manageable scope and ensure depth over breadth in the analysis, this project narrowed its focus to one of the most critical components of space weather: the solar wind.

+By concentrating on the solar wind, the project aims to deliver more accurate and robust predictions that are directly applicable to real-world needs.
+This focused approach allows for a deeper dive into the nuances of solar wind data, resulting in a model that is both practical and scientifically valuable.

+The insights gained from this project have applications in planning and operation strategies for current and future space missions, enhancing our ability to protect sensitive equipment and infrastructure from the potentially disruptive effects of space weather.

 Solar Wind Forecasting with LSTM Networks
 This repository contains the source code and dataset for a solar wind forecasting model using Long Short-Term Memory (LSTM) networks.
 The project aims to predict solar wind parameters, including solar wind speed and density, using historical data patterns.
 This model is designed to assist in the mitigation of potential disruptions caused by space weather.